-As this year’s National Drive Electric Week comes to a close, we look back on a monumental week where over three hundred events across six countries and all fifty states showcased electric cars to the general public.
+As this year’s National Drive Electric Week (NDEW) comes to a close, we look back on a monumental week where over 300 events across six countries and all 50 states showcased electric cars to the general public.
 Taken together, this is the result of months of tireless preparation by not just Plug In America, Sierra Club, and the Electric Auto Association, but by hundreds of city captains and volunteers across the globe.

 But why do it?
 Why do we do NDEW?